-In this case, the visa is concretely named national residence permit for the intra-corporate transferee.
+In this case, the visa is concretely named national residence permit for the intra-corporate transferees.

 It won’t be the worker itself who initiates the application process, but the company or conglomerate.
-The multinational will be the one starting the application process for the residence permit when the worker is still not in Spain (even though it is also possible to apply while being directly in Spain as long as the worker is under a valid tourist visa).
+The multinational company itself will be the one starting the application process for this residence permit when the worker is still not in Spain (even though it is also possible to apply while being directly in Spain as long as the worker is under a valid tourist visa).

 In this sense, which companies or corporate groups are eligible to apply for the intra-corporate transfer of highly qualified workers or managers?
 Just those who meet one of the following requirements: